thinktandem/tandem/docs/handbook/wrap.md

 ## Have you made made Tandem better?

+* Submit a PR adding yourself to the [Tandem website](https://github.com/thinktandem/thinktandem.io/tree/master/src/content/staff)
-* Submit a PR adding yourself to the [Tandem website](https://github.com/thinktandem/thinktandem.io)
+* Submit a PR adding yourself to the [Tandem depth chart](https://github.com/thinktandem/tandem/blob/master/docs/manifesto/org.md)
-* If you cannot do tha above then submit [a task](https://github.com/thinktandem/tandem/issues/new/choose) to get you added to the website.
+* If you cannot do either of the above then submit [a task](https://github.com/thinktandem/tandem/issues/new/choose) to get you added to either/both places.
 * Using the [company improvement process](./../guides/improve-tandem.md) submit [_at least one_](https://github.com/thinktandem/tandem/issues/new/choose) suggested improvement to this handbook.